Wireless Speakers for Surround Sound? Don’t Ask, it’s a Mess

 The wireless delivery system seems impressive, though.
 According to Audioholics, WiSA operates on 24 tunable frequencies in the 5.2–5.8 GHz range.
 These channels were originally reserved for weather and military uses, and consumer devices are only allowed to use these important channels as long as there is no interference.
 A WiSA-certified system constantly monitors for interference and instantly jumps to a new channel if any is detected, and does so seamlessly with no audible dropouts.

 How well does it work?
-A company called Enclave Audio sells a WiSA-certified 5.1 home theater system, one of the few such products currently on the market.
-Amazon user reviews show an impressive 80% approval rating (combined 5- and 4-star reviews).
-It does have a significant number of 1-star reviews – over 10% – but none of them mention wireless issues.
-In other words, in the stability department WiSA handily blows away the Bluetooth-based systems.
-However, wading through this thread from AVS Forum shows that WiSA is not without its issues.
+A company called Enclave Audio sells a WiSA-certified 5.1 home theater system, the cheapest of the few such products currently on the market.
+Amazon user reviews show a lackluster 70% approval rating (combined 5- and 4-star reviews).
+It also has a significant number of 1-star reviews – well over 10% – and a good number of them mention wireless issues.
+So it seems the lower-end WiSa offerings are only marginally better than the Bluetooth-based systems.
+And wading through this thread from AVS Forum also confirms that WiSA is not without its issues.

 But as you can imagine, WiSA’s sophisticated technology does not come cheap.
 It’s hard to fully get a handle on the price WiSA compatibity would add to an audio system, since there are limited products on the market.
-Stand-alone transmitters are few to be found, and range in price from $400 to $1000.
-So that’s a pretty big expense.
+Stand-alone transmitters are few to be found, and range in price from $400 to over $1000.
+So that’s a pretty big expense added to an existing system.

 But – on the receiving end things get interesting.
 One of the few speakers listed on the WiSA website is the Klipsch RP-140WM, which has a 4.5” woofer and 1” titanium tweeter, and sells for $599 a pair.
 The closest comparable regular speaker from the Reference line is the RP-150M, which has a larger 5.25” woofer and 1” titanium tweeter, and sells for $419 a pair.
 The $183 difference constitutes a 44% markup.
 On the surface that seems like a lot, but when you consider that you’re getting two WiSA receivers and the equivalent of a stereo amplifier for $183, it doesn’t seem like a bad deal at all.